buildmotion/workspace-demo/README.md

 ![](assets/welcome.png)

+That was easy.
+Now let's try something a little more real world.

 ### Application-to-ServiceOne-to-ServiceTwo
+In the real-world, it is not uncommon for a library to use other libraries.
+It is all about reuse.
+Our packages that we install from NPM have dependencies on other packages.
+We can also do the same with our shared libraries.

 We'll just extend the implementation of the services so that `LibOneService` has a dependency on the `LibTwoService` which is contained in the `lib-two` library.
 We'll inject the service into the constructor of the `LibOneService` and update the `SayHello` method to use the `LibTwoService` instance.
 Note that the `import` statement is a file path reference to the `public_api` of the `LibTwoService`.

 ```typescript